oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

            determine the target authorization server to federate to.
            See {{insufficient-information}} for details.

-     federated_response":
+     "federate":
-     :     The Authorization Server wishes to respond to an authorization server, which has federated to it.
+     :     The Authorization Server wishes to federate processing to another authorization server, which it is a client of.
 This response MUST include the *federated_native_request_uri* response parameter.
            See {{federating-response}} for details.

-     "federate":
+     federated_response":
-     :     The Authorization Server wishes to federate processing to another authorization server, which it is a client of.
+     :     The Authorization Server wishes to respond to an authorization server, which has federated to it.
 This response MUST include the *federated_native_request_uri* response parameter.
            See {{federating-response}} for details.

-    ""redirect_to_app":
+     "redirect_to_app":
      :     The Authorization Server wishes to fulfill the user interaction using another native app.
 This response MUST include the *federated_native_request_uri* response parameter.